 Environmental Enrichment to Reduce Furniture Scratching

 Sometimes excessive scratching stems from boredom or stress.
 A cat who’s mentally and physically stimulated is less likely to obsessively attack your furniture.
 Keeping your cat engaged during the day reduces problem behaviors across the board.
+Research published in the Journal of Feline Medicine and Surgery demonstrates that environmental enrichment significantly reduces stress-linked behaviors in indoor cats.

 Interactive toys that mimic prey movements tap into your cat’s hunting instincts.
 Wand toys with feathers or strings give your cat an appropriate outlet for their energy.
 Puzzle feeders make mealtime more engaging and burn mental calories.
 Even something as simple as rotating which toys are available can keep things fresh and interesting.